 I also brought along my Instant Pot so that I would have the ability to cook quickly and to make slow cooker recipes without needing to have the extra appliance on hand.

-For dishes, we brought a dinnerware set for four.
+For dishes, we bought a dinnerware set for four.
 This gave us 4 plates, 4 bowls and 4 drinking cups.
 I bought the same amount of silverware.
 Cooking utensils were kept only to the ones I actually use a regular basis and to one of each type.

 Dishes were stored in the upper cabinet with my cooking spices stored in the other cabinet.
 Silverware and my kitchen knives were stored in the one kitchen drawer that is actually a drawer.